The 3rd year of the Presidential dollar program began in 2009.

 With the motto placed on the front of the coin, all controversy about the motto’s placement on the Presidential dollar should now be over.

-The Harrison Presidential dollar has been engraved by Joseph Menna.
+The Harrison Presidential dollar was engraved by Joseph Menna.

-Aside from the relocation of the motto "In God We Trust," the Harrison dollar generally looks much like the other 8 Presidential dollar issues which have already been released.
+Aside from the relocation of the motto “In God We Trust,” the Harrison dollar generally looks much like the other Presidential dollar coins in the series.

 When Harrison became president in 1841, he was then the oldest person ever to lead our nation.
 Harrison held that record until 1981, when President Ronald Reagan became the oldest commander-in-chief.